Bewley’s landlord brings legal action seeking €747,000 in rent arrears

 Cash reserves

-One of the reasons for refusal was that the tenant’s parent company, Bewley’s Ltd, which RGRE says is owned by the family of businessman Patrick Campbell, was sitting on cash reserves of over €6 million and net assets of €5 million, counsel said.
+One of the reasons for refusal was that the tenant’s parent company, Bewley’s Ltd, which RGRE says is owned by the family of businessman Patrick Campbell, was sitting on cash reserves of more than €6 million and net assets of €5 million, counsel said.

 RGRE was made aware of the tenant’s intention to permanently close the cafe, and make all staff redundant, through statements in The Irish Times newspaper, he said.